aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/1-create.md

 Disclaimer: Percona pt-query-digest is a third party software licensed under GNU so please use official documentation (https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.

 *pt-query-digest * is a open source tool from percona which analyzes MySQL queries from slow, general, and binary log files.
-You can learn more about this tool and download it from [here!](https://www.percona.com/doc/percona-toolkit/LATEST/installation.html).
+You can learn more about this tool and download it from here (https://www.percona.com/doc/percona-toolkit/LATEST/installation.html).

 In short, this tool summaries the top queries based on the input log file ranked by response time.
 This is a two step process.